-Mozilla's Trademark Policy attempts to balance two competing interests: Mozilla's need to ensure that the Mozilla Marks remain reliable indicators of quality, source, and security; and Mozilla's desire to permit community members, software distributors, and others with whom Mozilla works to discuss Mozilla's products and to accurately describe their affiliation with us.
+Mozilla's trademark policy attempts to balance two competing interests: Mozilla's need to ensure that its trademarksthe Mozilla Marks remain reliable indicators of quality, source, and security; and Mozilla's desire to permit community members, software distributors, and others thatwith whom Mozilla works with-to-discuss Mozilla's products and to accurately describe their affiliation with Mozillaus.
 Striking a proper balance is a tricky situation that many organizations - in particular those whose products are distributed electronically - wrestle with every day and we've attempted to balance it here.

-Underlying our trademark policy is the general law of trademarks.
+Underlying Mozilla'sour trademark policy is the general law of trademarks.
 Trademarks exist to help consumers identify, and organizations publicize, the source of products.
 Some organizations make better products than others; over time, consumers begin to associate those organizations (and their trademarks) with quality.
 When such organizations permit others to place their trademarks on goods of lesser quality, they find that consumer trust evaporates quickly.
-That's the precise situation that Mozilla seeks to avoid.
-People's trust in our name and products is crucial to us - especially, when it comes to intangible products like software, trust is all consumers have to decide on which product to choose.
+That's the precise situation that Mozilla seeks to avoid-People's trust in our name and products is crucial to us-especially since, when it comes to intangible products like software, trust is all consumers have to decide on which product to choose.
+Also, we are the caretakers of the trust our community members have placed in us.